tokuhirom/Minilla/README.md

         no_github_issues=true

-    Minilla sets bugtracker as github issues by default.
+    Minilla sets bugtracker to github/GitLab's issue tracker by default.
 But if you want to use RT, you can set this variable.

 - no\_index